muuki88/sbt-graphql/README.md

 ## Code Generation

 A graphql query result is usually modelled with case classes, enums and traits.
-Writing these query result classes is tedious and error prone. `sbt-grapqhl` can generate the correct models for every graphql query.
+Writing these query result classes is tedious and error prone. `sbt-graphql` can generate the correct models for every graphql query.

 A lot of insipration came from [apollo codegen](https://github.com/apollographql/apollo-codegen).